What makes a good manager (the ultimate guide of dos and don’ts)

 5 Mistakes a good manager should avoid (At any cost 😱)

-Have you ever spent time figuring out what mistakes to avoid to be a successful manager?
+Have you ever spent time figuring out how to be a good manager and what mistakes to avoid?

 No?

-Amid grueling schedules, I believe, managers can commit some mistakes unknowingly that can have a negative influence on their subordinates.
+Amid grueling schedules, managers may unknowingly commit some mistakes that can negatively influence their subordinates.

-Here I am mentioning a few horrible mistakes that you as a manager should NEVER make while leading your team:
+Here are a few horrible mistakes that managers should NEVER make while leading their team:

 1. Micromanagement